eumetnet-e-ai/asvtools/README.md

 Quinting (KIT; now University of Cologne) and Kevin Gramlich (KIT) for their useful suggestions, advise, ideas and the professional exchange in general.

-We also thank the "BMV-Forschungsnetzwerk" for the funding of the project.
+We also thank the [BMV-Forschungsnetzwerk](https://www.bmv-forschungsnetzwerk.bund.de/) for the funding of the project.